mienaikoe/ziyu/Chapters/4-3-Chapter25.md

 "Lin, what're you doing?"

 I snapped my eyes up and saw Pomri's lantern-lit face.
 The sound of waves and an odd rushing of water filled the air behind her.
-The dust was thinner here, as I presumed that the ocean was acting as a sponge, but our visibility was still no longer than a Lao'ta.
+The dust was thinner here, as I presumed that the ocean was acting as a sponge, but a giant cloud of smoke stood directly between us and Ara, shortening our visibility to less than a Lao'ta.

-"We're at the shore," she said, "But the crater continues into the water.
-There's nothing left... of the harbor."
+"The crater continues into the water," she said.
+"There's nothing left."

+Then she continued, "She's in there somewhere.
+I have to find her," and continued walking up the crater rim.

+"Pomri, there's nothing over there!"
+I said in futility.
+But I had to follow her to make sure she was safe.

+This was truly the darkest place in Palinan.
+I could no longer see anything save for glimpses of rock and Pomri – whatever her lantern revealed.

+"Come on, Lin," she told me often.
+Her pace was far quicker than mine now, dodging and weaving through rocks.
+I stumbled through the same, having little time to adjust.
+I could see Pomri's light in the distance, growing smaller, quieter, more erratic, and I briefly panicked as I could no longer remember the ground where she ran.

 <!-- The following is bent on a crossing, but idk.
 It's also just a really good scene. -->
 <!--